Generative AI Tools Available at UW–Madison

 Student: Turn a rough paragraph into a clean, readable summary.

-Data: Use public or internal information only (no restricted or HIPAA).
+Data: Use public or internal data only (no restricted or HIPAA).

 Support: DoIT Help Desk